docsforadobe/javascript-tools-guide/9 - Integrating XML into JavaScript/xml-object-reference.rst

 xmlObj.child (which);
 which

-A String, the element name, or a Number, a 0-based index into this node’s child array.
+A String, the element name, or a Number, a 0-based index into this node's child array.

 Retrieves a list of all child elements of this node of a given type.
 Returns an XML object containing all child elements of the given type.